 Dayton, Ohio has a fairly typical local government structure that helps illustrate how revenues and expenditures are allocated to FiSCs.
-As illustrated in the table below for 2012, the spending estimate for the Dayton FiSC starts with \$347 million in expenditures by the City of Dayton, which is equivalent to \$2,414 on a per capita basis.
-Spending by Montgomery County is allocated to the FiSC based on Dayton's share of the County's population (26.8 percent).
-Thus, \$158 million out of the County's \$589 million in spending is allocated to the FiSC, or \$1,097 per capita.
+As illustrated in the table below for 2017, the spending estimate for the Dayton FiSC starts with \$330 million in expenditures by the City of Dayton, which is equivalent to \$2,346 on a per capita basis.
+Spending by Montgomery County is allocated to the FiSC based on Dayton's share of the County's population (26.5 percent).
+Thus, \$136 million out of the County's \$513 million in spending is allocated to the FiSC, or \$965 per capita.

 Dayton is served by four independent school districts, with allocations based on the percentage of students in each school district who live in the City of Dayton.
 The primary school district is Dayton City School District, which largely serves the City but also covers parts of surrounding cities and towns.
-GIS analysis shows that roughly 86.9 percent of the District's students live in Dayton, so \$204 million out of the school district's \$235 million budget is allocated to the FiSC, or \$1,423 per capita.
-Three other school districts that serve parts of Dayton are allocated in the same manner; collectively they increase FiSC spending by \$246 per capita.
+GIS analysis shows that roughly 86.9 percent of the District's students live in Dayton, so \$246 million out of the school district's \$283 million budget is allocated to the FiSC, or \$1,744 per capita.
+Three other school districts that serve parts of Dayton are allocated in the same manner; collectively they increase FiSC spending by \$275 per capita.

-Dayton is also served by ten special districts.
+Dayton is also served by 13 special districts.
 The only special district where the service area was verified with a Web search was the Dayton Metropolitan Housing Authority, which provides affordable housing for residents of Montgomery County.
-Spending was allocated based on Dayton's share of the County's population (26.8 percent), so \$16 million out of the Housing Authority's \$60 million budget was allocated to the FiSC, or \$111 per capita.
-For the nine other special districts, allocations depended on the type of special district, as described above for the second stage of the two-pronged approach for special district allocations.
-Those that typically serve a county or smaller geographic area have spending allocated based on the city's share of the county population (26.8 percent).
-For Dayton, this includes Dayton Metro Library, two park districts, and an arts and cultural district.
-Categories that typically serve an entire metropolitan area have spending allocated based on the city's share of the metropolitan area population (17.0 percent).
-For Dayton, this includes the Greater Dayton Regional Transit Authority, a port authority, a regional wastewater authority, a transportation improvement district, and an airport authority.
-Collectively, these ten special districts increase FiSC spending by \$320 per capita.
+Spending was allocated based on Dayton's share of the County's population (26.5 percent), so \$13 million out of the Housing Authority's \$49 million budget was allocated to the FiSC, or \$91 per capita.
+For the 12 other special districts, allocations depended on the type of special district, as described above for the second stage of the two-pronged approach for special district allocations.
+Those that typically serve a county or smaller geographic area have spending allocated based on the city's share of the county population (26.5 percent).
+For Dayton, this includes Dayton Metro Library, two park districts, and four other special districts that together add \$26 per capita in spending.
+Categories that typically serve an entire metropolitan area have spending allocated based on the city's share of the metropolitan area population (16.7 percent).
+For Dayton, this includes the Greater Dayton Regional Transit Authority, a transportation improvement district, a wastewater authority, and an airport authority.
+Collectively, these 13 special districts increase FiSC spending by \$473 per capita.

 This example shows why it is important to take a full accounting of all local governments when comparing cities' public finances.
-The government of the City of Dayton accounts for only 44 percent of all local government spending on behalf of city residents in Dayton.
+The government of the City of Dayton accounts for only 40 percent of all local government spending on behalf of city residents in Dayton.